jsantiago611/3drops/src/pages/index.md

     features:
       - title: Get a Beautiful Design
         content: >
+          Is your site essentially an online brochure?
+Is your site stuck in the 90s?
+No site at all?
+No problem.
+Wherever you're at, we provide a modern site that will futureproof your business:

-          Each of our templates are professionally designed with your agency’s growth in mind.
+          *   **Beautifully Designed.** Each of our templates are professionally designed with your agency’s growth in mind.
 Just choose the template that reflects your agency’s personality and goals, and we’ll customize fonts, colors, icons, and photos.

+          *   **Blazing Fast. **Built with JAMStack technology, our sites provide dramatically improve loading speeds and overall site performance.

+          *   **Improved Security**.
+Instead of building your site on a hackable server, we build your code on a private repository.
+That means waaaay less chance your site will get hacked.
         actions:
           - label: Choose your design
             url: lorem-ipsum